bulib/dataWebsite/manage/writing-a-dmp.md

 ### Policies for Access and Reuse

-If you are planning to share your data it is important to document the policies for reuse.
-For instance, if you intend to make your data available when your grant ends anticipate how you will make that possible.
-Providing sustained access to your research data involves more than posting it on your personal website and you will likely want to [find a data repository]({{site.baseurl}}/share/selecting-a-data-repository), hosted by a trusted organization, to store your data for long-term access.
+If you are planning to share your data, remember to document the policies for reuse.
+For example, if you intend to make your data available when your grant ends anticipate how you will make that possible.
+Providing sustained access to your research data involves more than posting it on your personal website.
+One solution is to [find a data repository]({{site.baseurl}}/share/selecting-a-data-repository), hosted by a trusted organization, to store your data for long-term access.

 + What restrictions need to be placed on re-using your data?
 + What is the process for gaining access to your data?